 Be it Science, Arts, or Commerce stream, Class 11th is a crucial junction in a student’s life.
 It forms a base for higher education and various entrance exams that one may have to give based on the degree of interest.
-When it comes to the Science stream, Physics is considered toughest amongst all, and thus, understanding the topics and course curriculum is important.
+When it comes to the Science stream, Physics is considered the toughest among all, and thus, understanding the topics and course curriculum is important.
 The Physics syllabus for class 11 is a collation of interesting chapters like Motion in a Plane, Eave and Oscillations, Units and Measurement, etc. However, before delving deep into each and every module, it is essential to develop a clear understanding of the basic fundamentals of the physical world, which also is the 1st chapter of the NCERT class 11 book.
 So, let’s get started and learn through Physical World Class 11 Notes.

 This Blog Includes:

 What is Science?

 The physical world describes that you can think of Science as the methodical endeavour of comprehending phenomena that occurs naturally around us.
-Since our surroundings are governed by different laws of nature, the knowledge gained in the process is utilized for predicting, correcting, and controlling these phenomena.
+Since different laws of nature govern our surroundings, the knowledge gained in the process is utilized for predicting, correcting, and controlling these phenomena.
 In simpler terms, the objective of Science is to examine, test, and predict these phenomena around us.

 In order to bring requisites changes to our surroundings, it is important to understand the way it works.
 This is done through Scientific methods which include several interrelated steps such as systematic observations, structured experiments, qualitative and quantitative reasoning, mathematical modelling, prediction, validation, or false theory.